 Ladies and gentlemen, it’s quiz time.
-With a choice of two independent-travel packages, London, Paris and Rome are yours to explore at your own pace over eight or 11 unforgettable days (till October 2014).
+With choice of two travel packages, London, Paris and Rome are yours to explore at your own pace over eight or 11 unforgettable days.
 But just before you book, how much do you really know about these sensational capital cities?
 No peeking on Google now…

 1. Midnight in Paris was the Oscar-winning 2011 romantic comedy about an American writer (Owen Wilson) who travels back in time to meet, among others, F Scott Fitzgerald, Ernest Hemingway, Picasso and Salvador Dali – but which guitar-strumming former French first lady plays the glamorous guide at the Louvre?

 2. Which of the following facts about Michelangelo’s Sistine Chapel in Rome is true:

 (a) the male nudes have strategically placed acorns

 (b) the forbidden fruit tempting Adam and Eve is a fig, not an apple